cloudposse/atmos/website/docs/design-patterns/component-overrides.md

 # Component Overrides

-The **Component Overrides** Design Pattern describes the mechanism of grouping Atmos components by category or function, adding the groups of components to layers, and importing the layers into top-level Atmos stacks.
+The **Component Overrides** Design Pattern describes the mechanism of modifying and overriding the configuration and behavior of groups of Atmos components in the current scope.

-Each layer imports or configures a set of related Atmos components.
-Each Atmos component belongs to just one layer.
-Each layer can be managed separately, possibly by different teams.
+This is achieved by using the `overrides` section in Atmos stack manifests.

 <br/>